 The Orangutan is an extremely intelligent animal and can use branches as tools to extract termites or open fruit.
 It communicates through gestures, not through calls, therefore using a genuine body language.

 There remain only around 7,000 individuals in the wild: rapid deforestation, destruction of its habitat and poaching are unfortunately making it a critically endangered species.

 There are two families of Orangutans in the "Jardin des Mondes".
 On the one hand, Ujian, Sari and Berani.
-On the other hand, Yempa, Sinta and the youngest Sungai.
+On the other hand, Yempa and Sinta.